Afterlife (Arcade Fire song)

 "Afterlife" is a song by Canadian indie rock band Arcade Fire.
 It was released on September 28, 2013, as a single from the band's fourth studio album, Reflektor.
 The song was debuted on Saturday Night Live.

 Music videos

 The music video for the song was released on November 21, 2013.
-The short film, directed by Emily Kai Bock and notably shot with a mix of 35mm and 65mm film, depicts a Latino family in Los Angeles, California, dreaming of their missing mother.
+The short film, directed by Emily Kai Bock and shot with a mix of 35mm and 65mm film, depicts a Latino family in Los Angeles, California, dreaming of their missing mother.

 The video won the 2014 Prism Prize.

 The band also performed a live video, streamed on YouTube at the YouTube Music Awards in November 2013.
 It was directed by Spike Jonze.

 An official live performance video was also released in April 2014 on the band's YouTube channel.

-Scenes from the film Black Orpheus were used in the official lyric videos.
+Scenes from the 1959 film Black Orpheus were used in the official lyric videos.

 Live performances

 The band performed "Afterlife" at Saturday Night Live, The Tonight Show Starring Jimmy Fallon, and The Graham Norton Show.
 The song was performed live on every show of the Reflektor tour.